nautical leadership experience (NLE)

 What does the Nautical Leadership Experience look like?

-The two-week residential course is offered to 12 young people aged between 16-18 years and primarily aims to provide you with the skills, knowledge and interest to develop and explore a career in the maritime and nautical sector.
-You will gain formal recognition and an insight into the world of sea based work and careers from teaching, training, the environment, naval and more.
+The residential course is offered to 12 young people aged between 16-18 years and primarily aims to provide you with the skills, knowledge and interest to develop and explore a career in the maritime and nautical sector.
+You will gain formal recognition and an insight into the world of sea-based work and careers from teaching, training, the environment, naval and more.

 In collaboration with Trinity House and other partners, the programme includes industry seminars and talks covering a range of topics and subjects linked to the marine and maritime industry.

-You will live and train in the ‘Barracks’; our residential centre of excellence situated at the seafront.
+You will live on campus and take part in many activities at the seafront.
 It is here that not only the practical and physical skills will be developed but is where the social and soft skills will also be honed and fine-tuned.
 Safety, teamwork, leadership, discipline, respect for others and communication skills are at the heart of the programme.
 Certain elements of the programme will also be delivered by activity partners in the local area.

 WHAT QUALIFICATIONS WILL I GAIN?